When The Digital Entertainment Files You Thought You Owned Are No Longer Yours

 Media is changing, so maybe future generations won’t view music, movies, books, and games the same way as prior generations.

-Just look at the popular streaming service Netflix.
-You pay around $10 a month and have access to thousands of movies and TV shows.
+Just look at Netflix.
+You pay a monthly fee (which always seems to be going up lately) and have access to thousands of movies and TV shows.
 You have no expectation of ownership.
 Each month new programming is added, and movies and shows are deleted because Netflix no longer has the rights.
 Most of the time you never even notice when something's removed — unless it was a movie you always watch when you’re sad, or the one show that got your kids to relax for an hour or two.
 Then you’ll wish you had a hard copy since licensing rights are a fickle thing and no one service can provide everything for a reasonable monthly price.

 It’s hard to tell at this point if companies like Amazon, Apple, Playstation, and Xbox will pivot towards tighter or looser control over the media files their users own.
 But at least for now, the only surefire way to acquire books, movies, and music that you can share and bequeath as you see fit is to buy the real deal or create a digital estate plan that accounts for all these things.